PaycheckCalculatorOnline logo

 California State Income Tax Overview 2026

-If you work in California, your paycheck is subject to: 1.
-California state income tax (SDI SDI SDI) 2.
-California State Disability Insurance (SDI) — 1.1% of all wages in 2026 (no wage cap) 3.
-California Unemployment Insurance (UI) — paid by employer only
+If you work in California, your paycheck is subject to three state-level deductions most workers don't fully track: 1. **California state income tax** (1%–13.3% depending on income and filing status) 2. **California State Disability Insurance (SDI)** — 1.1% of all wages in 2026, with no wage cap 3. **California Unemployment Insurance (UI)** — paid by your employer, not deducted from your check

 Income Range (Single, 2026)Tax Rate